Blanket purchase order

-Blanket Purchase Orders are used to manage contracts between you and your vendor in which you are committed to purchase a large amount of goods from the vendor over a specific period.
-The purpose of a blanket purchase order is to allow you to set up orders to be received from your vendor in several shipments.
-In addition, blanket purchase orders allow you to maintain your commitments to your vendors and track purchases against those commitments.
+Blanket purchase orders are used to manage contracts between you and your vendor in which you are committed to purchase a large amount of goods from the vendor over a specific period.
+You can set up orders to be received from your vendor in several shipments with a blanket purchase order.
+In addition, you can maintain your commitments to your vendors and track purchases against those commitments.

 Assumptions/System setup considerations